HISTORY AND TRADITIONAL LAND

-"While the Inca Indians in America who were previously considered to be one of the oldest tribes and races in the world are known at the same time to have names, such as Big Buffalo (Big Buffalo), Little Fire (Little Fire) and others," explained Radjimo.
+"While the Inca Indians in America who were previously considered as one of the oldest tribes and races in the world are known at the same time to have names, such as Big Buffalo (Big Buffalo), Little Fire (Little Fire) and others," explained Radjimo.

-So that's when this ethnic movement also took place from one place to another in the Malay realm such as the transfer of the Proto Malaiers (Old Malay) to the Kerinci Realm.
+So that's when this ethnic movement also took place from one place to another in the Malay Realms such as the transfer of Proto Malaiers (Old Malay) to the Kerinci Realm.

-According to Kern, the Kerinci realm was inhabited by humans at the time, and they were the native inhabitants of this so-called Kecik Wok Gedang Wok.
+According to Kern, the Kerinci realm was inhabited by humans at that time, and they were the indigenous inhabitants of this so-called Kecik Wok Gedang Wok.

-However, at that time the number of Proto-Malays which were more dominant than Kecik Wok Gedang Wok caused the natives to slowly disappear in the mixing of blood between migrants and natives.
-These groups later developed and became ancestors of the modern Kerinci people to the current generation.
+However, at that time the number of Proto-Malays which were more dominant than Kecik Wok Gedang Wok caused the natives to slowly disappear in the blood mix between migrants and natives.
+These groups later developed and became the ancestors of modern Kerinci people until the current generation.
 Another thing that is often used as research samples by these researchers is the diversity of languages and dialects in Kerinci.
-In very diverse languages, around 135 dialects, which are used only along the valley, complicate ethnographic research.
+In a very diverse language, around 135 dialects, which are used only along the valley, complicate ethnographic research.

-The script, he said, according to Uli Kozok's research turned out to be much 200 years older than the text of the king of Ternate's letter which was previously declared to be the oldest Malay Malay text in the world.
+The text, he said, according to Uli Kozok's research turned out to be much older than 200 years compared to the manuscript of the letter of the king of Ternate which was previously declared as the oldest Malay text in the world.
 Manuscripts of the Tanjung Tanah law are estimated to have been issued in the 14th century.

 According to Nukman, Uli Kozok's conclusion was also based on the carbon radio test conducted by his party in Wellington, New Zealand on samples of Daluang paper material (similar to bark) used for writing the manuscript.